behreajj/AseIlbmIo/README.md

 The image tested in the screen shot above is the King Tut demo, sourced from [here](https://www.randelshofer.ch/animations/anims/electronic_arts/KingTut.ilbm.html).

+As this is a work in progress, bugs are likely.
+Please see the template when reporting issues.

 ## Download

 To download this script, click on the green Code button above, then select Download Zip.
 You can also click on the `ilbmio.lua` file.
 Beware that some browsers will append a `.txt` file format extension to script files on download.
 Aseprite will not recognize the script until this is removed and the original `.lua` extension is used.
 There can also be issues with copying and pasting.
 Be sure to click on the Raw file button; do not copy the formatted code.